Jun 242012

 On the other hand, I want everything to work in my cars — you don’t want to become the kind of BMW owner that lets things go unrepaired.
 So I did some research on the cruise control system and possible points of failure.

 I ruled out a break in the cable with a visual inspection of the engine bay.
-There was no way to know for sure, but I zeroed in on the clutch switch, number 12 in the Realoem diagram below:
+There was no way to know for sure, but I zeroed in on the clutch switch, number 12 in the Realoem diagram above.

 These switches tend to fail and happily it was also the cheapest replacement possibility.
 BMW wanted $80 for the replacement switch, but I found it for around $10 from various online sources.
 Had the problem been the cruise actuator or even worse the control module itself, the price would have been much higher.